ericyoondotcom/MMM-ParticleStatus/README.md

 --- | --- | ---
-deviceId | The id of the device that publishes the event. | _required_ name | The name of the event to listen for (the **first** parameter of the `Particle.publish` function) | _required_ icon | A [Font Awesome](https://fontawesome.io) icon to represent the event. _Only icons in the "solid" category are available.
+deviceId | The id of the device that publishes the event. | _required_ name | The name of the event to listen for (the **first** parameter of the `Particle.publish` function) | _required_ nickname | Any name that you would like to refer to the device | _required_ icon | A [Font Awesome](https://fontawesome.io) icon to represent the event. _Only icons in the "solid" category are available.
 Brands are not available._ | _required_ states | A JS Object, mapping possible states of the event to how the icon should be displayed (`off`, `on`, or `blink`).
 Example: `{ "Opening": "blink", "Closing": "blink", "Open": "on", "Closed": "off" }`.
 If the state is not defined in this object, the state of the icon will not change. | _required_